yifueve/DRJCC_game-IEEE-TSG-/README.md

 This repository is the supplement material for the submission of IEEE transactions on smart grid, Joint Chance-constrained Game for Coordinating Microgrids in Energy and Reserve Markets; The folder (Results) includes all the game results in the case study, which allows reproducing the result charts.

 Four kinds of csv files are presented.
-They are named by "type of results + number of players + scenarios".
+They are named by "type of results + the number of players + scenarios".
 For example, the 'optimization10c1.csv' file presents the game optimization results in the 10-player game for scenario c1.

 These four types of results in the 'csv' files are:

-- 'optimization': the summary of game results include the energy and reserve bids of each player (i.e., microgrid).
-The positive value means microgrids procure energy and reserve services, and the negative value means microgrids sells energy and reserve services.
+- 'optimization': the summary of game results includes the energy and reserve bids of each player (i.e., microgrid).
+The positive value means microgrids procure energy and reserve services, and the negative value means microgrids sell energy and reserve services.

 - 'profits': the summary of profits/costs of each player (i.e., microgrid).
 The last row is the cost of ISO.